Yves Lampaert: Career

 Lampaert won Stage 2 of the 2017 Vuelta a España after he broke clear of the peloton in strong winds with three kilometres to go with three Quick Step teammates, Niki Terpstra, Julian Alaphilippe and Matteo Trentin.
-Lampaert than attacked to take a solo victory and by doing so he gained the race leader's red jersey.
+Lampaert then attacked to take a solo victory and by doing so he gained the race leader's red jersey.

 In 2018, Lampaert won Dwars door Vlaanderen for the second year in a row, becoming the first rider to win the race in consecutive years.
 In July 2018, he was named in the start list for the 2018 Tour de France.